Updated April 2026

 Get Your Sum Insured Right

-Use the Cordell Calculator or a registered quantity surveyor to estimate rebuild costs.
-Remote locations can add 20 - 40% to rebuild costs compared to urban areas.
+Use a rebuild cost calculator or get a registered quantity surveyor to estimate rebuild costs for your area.
+Remote locations can add 20-40% to rebuild costs compared to urban areas.
 Review your sum insured annually.

 2